amminer/ansifier-cloud/README.md

 # ansifier-cloud

-This is the source code for a minimal GCP Cloud Run function wrapping [ansifier](https://github.com/amminer/ansifier), providing a free-to-use web frontend to the function.
+This is the source code for a minimal, containerized Google Cloud Run serverless function wrapping [ansifier](https://github.com/amminer/ansifier), exposing both graphical and programmatic web frontends for the function, as well as a gallery of user-submitted text art created on the site.

-This is mainly just a fun little learning exercise and/or toy for me.
-The design is very silly.
-I will probably rewrite it eventually.
+This project largely exists in its current form as a portfolio item, to illustrate some of my full stack software engineering skills.
+I'm currently looking for a new full time position in the SE space.
+Feel free to [reach out ](https://linkedin.com/in/ameliamminer/)if you smell what I'm cooking, so to speak.

 ## Usage

+The original intended use of this project was to provide an API over HTTP into [ansifier](https://github.com/amminer/ansifier/).
+While the graphical interface and related social features are the main focus of development at this point, this API has been stabilizing for some time and should be the most consistent and reliable way to use the site for the time being.
+That being said, I'm not versioning this application yet, and ansifier itself is in semantic version 0.y.z, so the API is still subject to change especially as needed to keep up with new library features.
+Valid requests MUST be POSTs to the /ansify endpoint containing FormData.
-The main intended use is as an API.
-Valid requests must be POSTS containing FormData.
-A valid request has the form
+A valid request has the form:
 ```
 curl -X POST 'https://ansifier.com/' \
   -F '{file|url}={U}' \